GeorgeMLP/reasoning-probing/docs/methodology.md

 | Context-dependent | 0 | 0% |

 **Key Findings:**
-- **Average transfer ratio: 62%** - Injecting top tokens into non-reasoning text achieves 62% of reasoning-level activation
+- **Average Cohen's d: 1.2** - Large effect size across features
 - **All features show some token dependency** - No feature was purely context-dependent
 - **Prepend strategy works best** - Simply prepending tokens is most effective

 ### 6.2 Interpretation

 These results strongly support the hypothesis that "reasoning features" are largely shallow pattern detectors rather than genuine reasoning mechanisms.
-The high transfer ratio means that simply prepending a few tokens (like "Let", "Therefore", mathematical notation) can recover most of the activation difference - suggesting the features respond to vocabulary, not reasoning structure.
+The large average Cohen's d (1.2) and high proportion of token-driven features (50%) indicate that simply prepending a few tokens (like "Let", "Therefore", mathematical notation) produces substantial activation increases - suggesting the features respond to vocabulary, not reasoning structure.

 ---